-This recipe for Giant Sugar Cookies gives you soft sugar cookies perfect for topping with your choice of sprinkles.
-What makes it special is the combination of butter & oil, confectioners’ sugar and cream of tartar.
+This recipe called Giant Sugar Cookies gives you soft sugar cookies perfect for topping with your choice of sprinkles.
+What makes the recipe special is the combination of butter & oil, confectioners’ sugar and cream of tartar.
 All of these things come together for a cookie with an interesting soft (not cakey) texture and crisp edges.
 Here’s a picture of the texture to give you an idea.

 It’s a flexible recipe, and I’ve played with it over the years by using different weights of flour.
 The weight of 1 cup of flour varies from kitchen to kitchen depending on how much moisture the flour has absorbed and how heavy handed a person is while measuring, so the only accurate way to measure flour is with a scale.
 Still, most people use volume so I’ve tested this recipe with a “light” 2 cups (250 grams) and a more heavy handed 2 cups (280 grams) and liked the results of the 280 gram version better.
 In this case, that’s the cookie on top.

 And here they are again side-by-side, with the cookie on the right being from the 280 grams flour recipe.

 For the oil, the new buttery coconut oil taste particularly good here (and is what I used in the top photos, hence the yellow hue).
 Also, the orange and lemon are optional, but I like adding a really small bit of each just to round out the flavor.
 I try not to add so much that the cookie tastes like a citrus cookie.
 It’s supposed to be vanilla with just a hint of orange (and lemon).
 The cookies in the bottom photo were made a while back, and for that batch I used regular vegetable oil.
 I think olive oil would be fun to try as well.

 2 cups all purpose flour or bread flour (150 to 280 grams)

 1/2 teaspoon cream of tartar

 1/2 teaspoon salt